 David Newman, PhD, JD, of Health Care Cost Institute shared how his company collects billions of insurance claims every year to help patients make better decisions.

 WHEN ADVOCACY WORKS

-Wednesday morning featured an advocacy workshop on the 21st Century Cures Act and the companion bill being drafted in the Senate.
-The panel, comprised of Carly McWilliams, a staffer for the House Energy & Commerce committee, Mary Lee Watts, Director of Government Relations and Advocacy for the American Association of Cancer Researchers, and Lisa Schill, a parent advocate and Vice-President of RASopathies Network USA, spoke to a group of about 60 participants.
+The 2016 Dialogue also featured an advocacy workshop on the 21st Century Cures Act and its companion bill being drafted in the Senate.
+This was a timely workshop, as the final committee hearing for the Senate bill was being held at the same time.
+The panel was comprised of Carly McWilliams, a staffer for the House Energy & Commerce committee, Mary Lee Watts, Director of Government Relations and Advocacy for the American Association of Cancer Researchers, and Lisa Schill, a parent advocate and Vice-President of RASopathies Network USA

-All three speakers emphasized the importance of this bill in continuing to fund research into all diseases, streamlining and updating the regulatory process, and leading to cures for more people in the future.
-In order to see this pass the Senate, they encouraged those in the room to become engaged in advocacy, writing to or calling their Senators to urge them to bring the Senate bill to the floor and to vote in favor.
-If you would like to become more engaged as an advocate, please contact Maggie Klee at email@example.com, or click here.
+All three speakers emphasized the importance of this bill in funding research for all diseases, streamlining and updating the regulatory process, and leading to cures for more people in the future.
+In order to see this pass the Senate, they encouraged those in the room to become engaged in advocacy and write or call their Senators to urge them to bring the Senate bill to the floor and to vote in favor.

 INFORMATION EXCHANGE: STATE AND TRIBAL CRC SCREENING PROGRAMS